Two LeT terrorists overpowered by villagers; handed over to police in J-K’s Reasi | Law-Order

 - India

-Two heavily-armed Lashkar-e-Taiba (LeT) terrorists, including the mastermind of the recent IED blasts in Rajouri, were overpowered by villagers and handed over to the police in the Reasi district of Jammu and Kashmir on Sunday, a senior police officer said.
+Two heavily-armed Lashkar-e-Taiba (LeT) terrorists, including the mastermind of an IED blasts in Rajouri recently, were overpowered by villagers and handed over to the police in Reasi district of Jammu and Kashmir on Sunday, a senior police officer said.

 Lt Governor Manoj Sinha and Director General of Police Dilbag Singh lauded the villagers for their courage and announced cash rewards for them.

-The incident took place in Tucson Dhok village and the captured terrorists included the most wanted LeT commander Talib Hussain, a resident of Rajouri district and the mastermind of the recent IED blasts in the district, the officials said.
+The terrorists including the most wanted LeT commander Talib Hussain, a resident of Rajouri district and the mastermind of the recent IED blasts in the district, were nabbed at Tuksan Dhok village, the officials said.

-"Today, villagers of Tucson Dhok showed extreme courage in apprehending two most wanted terrorists of LeT who had reached the area to take shelter after continuous pressure from the police and army (in Rajouri district)," Additional Director General of Police, Jammu zone, Mukesh Singh said in a statement here.
-He identified the other captured terrorist as Faisal Ahmad Dar of south Kashmir's Pulwama and said two AK assault rifles, seven grenades, a pistol, and a huge quantity of ammunition were recovered from the two arrested terrorists.
+“Today, villagers of Tukson Dhok showed extreme courage in apprehending two most wanted terrorists of LeT who had reached the area to take shelter after continuous pressure from the police and army (in Rajouri district),” Additional Director General of Police, Jammu zone, Mukesh Singh said in a statement here.
+He identified the other captured terrorist as Faisal Ahmad Dar of south Kashmir’s Pulwama, and said two AK assault rifles, seven grenades, a pistol and a huge quantity of ammunition were recovered from the two arrested terrorists.

-Singh said the Lt Governor applauded the courage of villagers and announced a cash reward of Rs five lakh for their bravery, while the Director-General of Police announced a cash reward of Rs two lakh for them. ''I salute the bravery of villagers of Tucson Dhok, Reasi, who apprehended two-most wanted terrorists.
-Such determination by the common man shows the end of terrorism is not far away.
-UT Govt to extend Rs five lakh cash reward to villagers for the gallant act against terrorists and terrorism,'' the office of LG tweeted.
+Singh said the Lt Governor has applauded the courage of villagers and announced a cash reward of Rs 5 lakh for their bravery, while the Director General of Police announced a cash reward of Rs 2 lakh for them. ''I salute the bravery of villagers of Tukson Dhok, Reasi, who apprehended two-most wanted terrorists.
+Such determination by common man shows end of terrorism is not far away.
+UT Govt to extend Rs five lakh cash reward to villagers for gallant act against terrorists and terrorism,'' the office of LG tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)